 To make your computer shut down at a certain time via CMD, you can input the following command in the Command prompt window and hit Enter.

 Your PC will shut down in one hour after running this command.
 To cancel the shutdown, you can enter shutdown –a command and press Enter to cancel it.

 6. Create a Wi-Fi Hotspot & Find your Wi-Fi Password

 Do you know that Command Prompt can help you create a Wi-Fi hotspot?
-May be you don't know but don't worry about that.
-In this part, you will learn how this can be performed via the Command Prompt.
+May not, but don't worry because in this part, you will learn how this can be performed via the Command Prompt.

 - Input command netsh wlan show drivers in the command prompt window